cvetomir-todorov/CecoChat/README.md

 The drawbacks, just like the benefits, are the opposite from the previous approach

 * Higher latency because of the indirect communication, especially if we persist the message in Kafka to not just the leader but to at least 1 more in-sync replica.
 * Load-balancing becomes non-trivial, since balanced distribution of topic partitions between all messaging servers now become crucial.
+Manually assigning topic partitions in Kafka is considered a custom approach, compared to the built-in auto-balancing.
 * The messaging servers become stateful since they are now bound to 2 things.
   - Each messaging server needs to listen to a specific set of topic partitions.
 This can be solved via centraized configuration but there are tricky details.
   - Each messaging server is the only one responsible to the set of clients which use the mentioned topic partitions.
 The deployment infrastructure can keep idle messaging servers ready to replace ones declared dead.